-While appraising items made in, say, Sri Lanka, the Dominican Republic or China for purchase, I wonder who made it, under what conditions, how they live everyday and, almost concurrently, how this purse will look against a pair of slacks in my closet back at home or that hard drive will satisfy my space requirements, and whether I can get the item for cheaper elsewhere.
+While shopping, I come across items made in Sri Lanka, the Dominican Republic or China and wonder who made it, under what conditions, how they live everyday and, almost concurrently, how this purse will look against a pair of slacks in my closet back at home or that hard drive will satisfy my space requirements, and whether I can get the item for cheaper elsewhere.
 When the next disaster hits one of these countries, I will most probably send money.

 To top it all off, I recognize that to entertain all of these thoughts in one sitting is horrifyingly privileged and, at the same time, all too normal.
 That we can live with these dichotomies, but that’s life.
 Then, why do I rage on hearing of the latest young American who moved to New Orleans to “do good” or “make a difference” in the world?

 In the wake of Kony 2012 (consider moving out from under your rock if you haven’t heard of this documentary and its fallout yet; on second thought, stay there), writer Teju Cole tweeted up a storm of a response.
 It started with “From Sachs to Kristof to Invisible Children to TED, the fastest growth industry in the US is the White Savior Industrial Complex.”
-Six of these followed touching on the injustices levied against minorities and women all the way from the “microaggressions of American racism” to the stark contrast between American foreign policy on certain countries and our sentimentality towards what we consider charity cases in many of those same nations.
+Six of these followed touching on the injustices levied against minorities, women and inhabitants of the developing world, all the way from the “microaggressions of American racism” to the stark contrast between American foreign policy on certain countries and our sentimentality towards what we consider charity cases in many of those same nations.
 Cole then hashed all of this out in a long-form Atlantic essay that is so civilized while not holding back.
 Please read it, take it all in and return.

 I disagree with Cole.
 I completely agree with him.
 Again with that pesky co-existing duality.